mlknz/three-splineCurveHelper2d/README.md

 1. Load texture from drive and map it on 1x1 plane.
 2. Draw THREE.SplineCurve on it.
-3. Set world coordinates of texture corner.
+3. Set world coordinates of texture corners.
 4. Export json file with world coordinates of SplineCurve points.

 To launch the project locally: